 - Involvement in those activities which directly or indirectly enhance the college in our immediate or surrounding community (e.g. scout leaders, church leadership, community board membership, Speaker's Bureau, etc.) - 5.
-Recipients of these awards will be notified by the Vice President of Instruction prior to the commencement exercises which occur during the award year.
+Recipients of these awards will be notified prior to the commencement exercises which occur during the award year, and they will be invited to the pre-commencement dinner.